reddit/achilles-sdk/docs/sdk-claim-claimed-reconcilers.md

    1. Note (April 17th, 2024) that the `achilles-sdk` hasn't implemented this decoupling pattern yet because no concrete use cases have required it.

 The `achilles-sdk` creates two independent reconcilers for the `claim` and `claimed` objects.
-The `claim` reconciler is entirely managed by the sdk and does not require any work on the user's part ([ref](https://github.snooguts.net/reddit/achilles-sdk/blob/main/pkg/fsm/internal/reconciler_claim.go#L43)).
+The `claim` reconciler is entirely managed by the sdk and does not require any work on the user's part ([ref](https://github.com/reddit/achilles-sdk/blob/4fe0f620d71a1a988cd05629df5ea4502b5ff2ea/pkg/fsm/internal/reconciler_claim.go#L45)).
 The `claim` reconciler is responsible for creating the `claimed` object if it does not exist and cascading a delete call when the `claim` object is deleted.
 The developer is responsible for implementing the `claimed` reconciler using the exposed [FSM semantics]({{< ref "dev/sdk/sdk-fsm-reconciler" >}}).
-As an example take a look at the [ASGRotator Controller](https://github.snooguts.net/reddit/achilles/blob/master/orchestration-controller-manager/internal/controllers/cloud-resources/asgrotator/controller.go).